-, 28.2.2 elding if the ball in play makes contact with a piece of clothing, ny other object which has accidentally fallen from the fielder's 28.2.1.3 - A fielder discards a piece of clothing, equipment or any other object which then makes contact with the ball - Illegal fielding 28.2.3 If a fielder illegal ly fields the ball, the ball shall immediately become dead and 28.2.2 - It is not considered illegal fielding if the ball makes contact with a piece of clothing, - the penalty for a No ball or a Wide shall stand. equipment or any other object that has accidentally fallen from the fielder person. pleted by the batsmen shall be credited to the batting side, run in progress if the batsmen had already crossed at the instant - the ball shall no ot count as one of the over.
-In addition the ur mpire shall: - award 5 Penalt y runs to the batting side. - inform the other action. r umpire and the captain of the fielding side of the reason for this - inform the bats of what has occu men and, as soon as practicable, the captain of the batting side urred.
-28.3 Protective he elmets belonging to the fielding side 28.3.1 Protective helme above the surfact stumps. ets, when not in use by fielders, may not be placed on the ground, be except behind the wicket-keeper and in line with both sets of 28.3.2 If the ball while in n play strikes a helmet, placed as described in clause 28.3.1, 28.3.2.1 the ball shall become dead and, subject to clause 28.3.3, 28.3.2.2 an award of 5 Penalty runs shall be made to the batting side; any runs completed by the batsmen before the ball strikes the net shall be scored, together with the run in progress if the already crossed at the instant of the ball striking the protective 28.3.3 unless the circur in play strikes a helmet, placed as described in clause 28.3.1, instances of clause 23.3 (Leg byes not to be awarded) or clause vice), apply, the umpire shall: 28.3.3. - If the ball hits the helmet left on the ground behind the wicket-keeper and the umpire is satisfied that an attempt to play the ball was made, or that the ball was not hit twice in defense of the striker's wicket, then all runs completed and crossed before the incident will be scored together with all Penalty runs. - permit the bats men's runs as in clause 28.3.2.3 to be scored and the second together than an including fullow - signal No ball o or Wide ball to the scorers if applicable - award 5 Penalt y runs as in clause 28.3.2.2 - award any other er Penalty runs due to the batting side.
+28.2.2 elding if the ball in play makes contact with a piece of clothing, ny other object which has accidentally fallen from the fielder's 28.2.1.3 - A fielder discards a piece of clothing, equipment or any other object which then makes contact with the ball - Illegal fielding 28.2.3 If a fielder illegally fields the ball, the ball shall immediately become dead and 28.2.2 - It is not considered illegal fielding if the ball makes contact with a piece of clothing, - the penalty for a No ball or a Wide shall stand. equipment or any other object that has accidentally fallen from the fielder person. pleted by the batsmen shall be credited to the batting side, run in progress if the batsmen had already crossed at the instant - the ball shall no ot count as one of the over.
+In addition the u mpire shall: - award 5 Penalt ty runs to the batting side. - inform the othe action. r umpire and the captain of the fielding side of the reason for this - inform the bats of what has occu men and, as soon as practicable, the captain of the batting side urred.
+28.3 Protective he elmets belonging to the fielding side 28.3.1 Protective helme above the surface stumps. ets, when not in use by fielders, may not be placed on the ground, ce except behind the wicket-keeper and in line with both sets of 28.3.2 If the ball while i n play strikes a helmet, placed as described in clause 28.3.1, 28.3.2.1 the ball shall become dead and, subject to clause 28.3.3, 28.3.2.2 an award of 5 Penalty runs shall be made to the batting side; any runs completed by the batsmen before the ball strikes the met shall be scored, together with the run in progress if the already crossed at the instant of the ball striking the protective 28.3.3 If the ball while in play strikes a helmet, placed as described in clause 28.3.1, unless the circumstances of clause 23.3 (Leg byes not to be awarded) or clause 34 (Hit the ball twice), apply, the umpire shall: 28.3.3. - If the ball hits the helmet left on the ground behind the wicket-keeper and the umpire is satisfied that an attempt to play the ball was made, or that the ball was not hit twice in defense of the striker's wicket, then all runs completed and crossed before the incident will be scored together with all Penalty runs. - permit the bats men's runs as in clause 28.3.2.3 to be scored - signal No ball o or Wide ball to the scorers if applicable - award 5 Penalty runs as in clause 28.3.2.2 - award any othe er Penalty runs due to the batting side.